syedaquib153/SQL-PROJECT-MUSIC-STORE-/README.md

-/* Question Set 2 - Moderate */
+ Question Set 2 - Moderate

-/* Q1: Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
+ Q1: Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
-Return your list ordered alphabetically by email starting with A. */
+Return your list ordered alphabetically by email starting with A.

-/*Method 1 */
+Method 1

 SELECT DISTINCT email,first_name, last_name
 FROM customer